purescript/documentation/FFI-tips.md

 };
 ```

 Calling these functions directly in the FFI code isn't recommended as it makes the code brittle to changes in the code generator.
-Additionally, doing this can cause problems when using the `--module` compiler argument, as dead code elimination may remove the functions you're calling - the compiler doesn't attempt to read inline JavaScript FFI definitions.
+Additionally, doing this can cause problems when using `psc-bundle` for dead code elimination.

-A technique for working around this is to add extra arguments to your FFI-defined function to accept the functions you need to call as arguments:
+The recommended approach is to add extra arguments to your FFI-defined function to accept the functions you need to call as arguments:

 ``` haskell
 foreign import doSomethingImpl :: forall a.
 Fn4 (a -> Maybe a) (Maybe a) (a -> Boolean) a (Maybe a)